August: Osage County (film): Plot

-As Little Charles sings Ivy a song he has written for her, Mattie Fae walks in and berates him.
-This exhausts Charles's patience with his wife's lack of love and compassion for her own son, and he threatens to leave her if she keeps it up.
+The next day, when Little Charles sings Ivy a song he has written for her, Mattie Fae walks in and berates him.
+This exhausts Charlie's patience with his wife's lack of love and compassion for her own son, and he threatens to leave her if she keeps it up.
 Mattie Fae subsequently reveals to Barbara, who unintentionally listened in, that long ago she had an affair with Beverly, and Little Charles is in fact their younger half-brother as well as their cousin and that is the true reason why he and Ivy cannot be together.

 That evening, Steve and Jean are sharing a joint.
 Steve comes on to Jean, gets her stoned, asks her to show him her breasts, and starts to assault her.
 Johnna is woken by their conversation, sees this, and attacks him with a shovel.
 The commotion wakes up Barbara, Bill, and Karen who rush outside.
 Barbara confronts Jean and slaps her.
 This compels Bill to take Jean back to Colorado, leaving Barbara.
-Karen also leaves with Steve.
+Karen refuses to admit that her relationship is doomed and also leaves with Steve.

-Later, Ivy tries to tell her mother about her love for Little Charles.
-Barbara tries to deflect the admission.
+Later, Ivy tries to tell her mother about her relationship with Little Charles.
+Barbara tries to deflect the admission to protect Ivy from the truth.
 Violet tells Ivy that Charles is actually her brother, something Violet knew all along.
-Ivy leaves and promises to never come back.
+Devastated, Ivy leaves and promises to never come back.
 In the last confrontation between Violet and Barbara, Violet admits she was contacted by Beverly from his motel the week after he had left home but did nothing to help him until after she removed money from the couple's joint safe deposit box.
-By that time, he had already drowned.
+By that time, he had already killed himself.
 This revelation leads Barbara to depart, realizing that her mother is far beyond help.
 Violet is left with only Johnna.
 Violet begins dancing to loud music but quickly becomes too upset and goes off to find Johnna for comfort.

-Barbara is driving through the plains, stops, gets out of the car, cries, then gets back in the car and follows signage showing highways and number of miles to Wichita, Salina, and Denver.
+Barbara, driving through the plains, pulls off the road, gets out of her pickup, and cries.
+She then gets back in the truck and continues west, following signage showing highways and number of miles to Wichita, Salina, and Denver.